 Neighbour notification has been carried out and the application has been advertised.
-There have been 6 objections and 1 representation.
+There have been 2 objections and 1 submission of support.
 The objections can be summarised as follows:

-1. Loss of countryside and amenity it provides.
+1. Loss of countryside and amenity it provides the village.
 This will reduce the separation of Fairlie between and Largs.
 Inappropriate ribbon development and could set a precedent for further development.
-The land provides views for user of the core path towards the Clyde.
+The land provides views towards the Clyde.